Abrkoura/AR-OFFICE-ASSISTANT/README.md

 <B>The aim of this project is to:<B>

-<B>FACILITATE/<B>
-development of workspace habits and accessibility to preferred tools & objects.
+FACILITATE development of workspace habits and accessibility to preferred tools & objects.

-<B>TO/<B>
-have a quick workspace set-up, smooth transition between space set-ups and user-id based intuitive workspaces.
+TO have a quick workspace set-up, smooth transition between space set-ups and user-id based intuitive workspaces.

-<B>BY/<B>
-publish reminders, pop-up interactive tools and mindful space sharing suggestions based on calendar activities.
+BY publish reminders, pop-up interactive tools and mindful space sharing suggestions based on calendar activities.

 <B>The objectives of this project is to:<B>

-<B>MEMORIZE/<B>
-user habits and work patterns
+MEMORIZE user habits and work patterns

-<B>SYNC/<B>
-to calender and assist work-session
+SYNC to calender and assist work-session

-<B>PROJECT/<B>
-customized workspace
+PROJECT customized workspace

 <B>WORKFLOW:<B>